 The consolidated financial statements include the accounts of the Company and its wholly owned subsidiary, The Female Health Company-UK, and its wholly owned subsidiaries, The Female Health Company-UK, plc and The Female Health Company (M) SDN.BHD.
 All significant intercompany transactions and accounts have been eliminated in consolidation.
 The Female Health Company ("FHC" or the "Company") is currently engaged in the marketing, manufacture and distribution of a consumer health care product, the FC2 Female Condom ("FC2").
 The Female Health Company-UK, is the holding company of The Female Health Company-UK, plc, which is located in a 6,400 sq. ft. leased office facility located in London, England.
-The Female Health Company (M) SDN.BHD leases a 44,700 sq. ft. manufacturing facility located in Selangor D.E., Malaysia.
+The Female Health Company (M) SDN.BHD leases a 45,800 sq. ft. manufacturing facility located in Selangor D.E., Malaysia.

-Since the Company began distributing FC2 in 2007, it has been shipped to144 countries.
-The product is marketed directly to consumers in 16 countries by various country-specific commercial partners.
+Since the Company began distributing FC2 in 2007, it has been shipped toeither or both commercial (private sector) and public health sector markets in 144 countries.
+It is marketed to consumers through distributors, public health programs and retailers in 16 countries.

 The Company's standard credit terms vary from 30 to 90 days, depending on the class of trade and customary terms within a territory, so accounts receivable is affected by the mix of purchasers within the quarter.
 As is typical in the Company's business, extended credit terms may occasionally be offered as a sales promotion.
-For the past twelve months, the Company's average days' sales outstanding has averaged approximately 50 days.
-Over the past five years, the Company's bad debt expense has been less than0.01 percent of product sales.
-The balance in the allowance for doubtful accounts was \$13,180 at June 30, 2014 and September 30, 2013.
+For the past twelve months, the Company's average days' sales outstanding has averaged approximately 62 days.
+Over the past five years, the Company's bad debt expense has been less than0.04 percent of product sales.
+The balance in the allowance for doubtful accounts was \$48,068 at December 31, 2014 and September 30, 2014.